deedadey-dd/ON_AIR_TV_Guide/README.md

 1. Always work on a new branch, else your pull request will not be honoured.
 2. Be free to leave comments on your pull request.

+## HOMEPAGE
+Features include
+* Header Links to Homepage in the LOGO, SCHEDULES, CATEGORIES, PERSONALITIES
+*

+## SCHEDULES
+* This page displays the Full breakdown of TV Programing Schedule prsented in a tabular form which is easy to read
+* Some of these programs should be clickable leading to their individual TV Station page or TV Program page where further information can be accessed.

+## CATEGORIES
+* This page contains the classifications of the TV Programs under their Genre.
+* MOVIES - Action/ Drama/ Telenovela/ Local/ African etc.
+* NEWS - Politics, Finances, Entertainment, International
+* DOCUMENTARY - Social, Nature, Discovery, Cultural
+* GAME SHOW - Reality, Lottery
+* RELIGIOUS - Preaching, Social Discussions